 By Sandy Baker

 Stress is one of the biggest risk factors for drug and alcohol addiction relapse.
-It’s a part of life with no real way to avoid it.
-Yet, as the National Institute on Drug Abuse reports, managing stress is one of the most important aspects of preventing drug relapse.
+It’s a part of life: we cannot avoid it.
+As the National Institute on Drug Abuse reports, managing stress is one of the most important aspects of preventing alcohol or drug relapse.

 Most people deal with some stress each day.
-For some, it could be small things that buildup, such as being late for work or having people ask you the same question five times.
-For others, the stress of difficult relationships, lack of work, or having to manage financial concerns makes it hard to focus on the day’s tasks.
+Small problems build up, such as being late for work or having people ask you the same question five times.
+Sometimes the stress of difficult relationships, lack of work, or having to manage financial concerns makes it hard to focus on the day’s tasks.

 You can’t rid your life of stress, but you can use any of the following methods to help reduce the frustration you feel.